necopinus/necopinus.xyz/digital-orrery/2017-09-16-travels-in-the-southwest-colorado-plateau.md

 ![Tunnel Arch](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-20.webp)

-Tunnel Arch, the first major arch on the Devil’s Garden Trail in Arches National Park.
-A smaller “sinkhole” arch (formed in a similar process as Double Arch) is left-of-center.
+Tunnel Arch, the first major arch on the Devil's Garden Trail in Arches National Park.
+A smaller "sinkhole" arch (formed in a similar process as Double Arch) is left-of-center.

 ![Looking through Pine Tree Arch](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-21.webp)

-Looking north through Pine Tree Arch, the second major arch on the Devil’s Garden Trail at the end of the main road in Arches National Park.
+Looking north through Pine Tree Arch, the second major arch on the Devil's Garden Trail at the end of the main road in Arches National Park.

 ![An oblique view through Pine Tree Arch](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-22.webp)

-Looking northwest through Pine Tree Arch, the second major arch on the Devil’s Garden Trail at the end of the main road in Arches National Park.
+Looking northwest through Pine Tree Arch, the second major arch on the Devil's Garden Trail at the end of the main road in Arches National Park.

 ![An oblique view through Pine Tree Arch](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-23.webp)

-Looking east from the “other side” (i.e., opposite the trail) of Pine Tree Arch, the second major arch on the Devil’s Garden Trail at the end of the main road in Arches National Park.
+Looking east from the "other side" (i.e., opposite the trail) of Pine Tree Arch, the second major arch on the Devil's Garden Trail at the end of the main road in Arches National Park.

 ![An oblique view along Pine Tree Arch](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-24.webp)

 Looking back towards the trail through Pine Tree Arch.
-If you look closely, you’ll see Len Montgomery standing in the bushes towards the lower right.
+If you look closely, you'll see Len Montgomery standing in the bushes towards the lower right.

 ![Looking through Pine Tree Arch](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-25.webp)

-Nathan Acks, photographing Len Montgomery, photographing me at the Pine Tree Arch, the second major arch on the Devil’s Garden Trail at the end of the main road in Arches National Park.
+Nathan Acks, photographing Len Montgomery, photographing me at the Pine Tree Arch, the second major arch on the Devil's Garden Trail at the end of the main road in Arches National Park.

 ![An incredibly thin red sandstone arch](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-26.webp)

-Landscape Arch, just west of the Devil’s Garden Trail in Arches National Park.
+Landscape Arch, just west of the Devil's Garden Trail in Arches National Park.

 ![An incredibly thin red sandstone arch](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-27.webp)

-Landscape Arch, just west of the Devil’s Garden Trail in Arches National Park.
+Landscape Arch, just west of the Devil's Garden Trail in Arches National Park.

 ![A small tree grows in the sand in the narrow space between two high sandstone fins](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-28.webp)